Note: This article was updated with the latest available information on Feb. 3, 2021.

 Saranyapong Pongchaoomdee, 55

 Saranyapong was shot in front of Terminal 21 Korat, just as the gunman opened fire on random commuters in traffic.
 He was riding a motorcycle on his way home to bring dinner to his family.
-Saranyapong was rushed to a hospital, where he died Saturday.
+Saranyapong was rushed to a hospital, where he died on the same day.

-Saranyapong was a mechanics engineer at the Royal Irrigation Department.
+Saranyapong, a mechanics engineer at the Royal Irrigation Department, had worked there for more than 27 years.

-He leaves behind his widow and three daughters.
+Saranyapong left behind his widow, Somsamai Pongchaoomdee and their three daughters.

 Chakkrapan Chipimai, 44